Read about the benefits of being a solo traveller

 Traveling solo in a group tour gave me the confidence I needed to then continue onwards, solo, for the next 3 months.
 And then you know what I did?
 I joined another tour.
 I missed the company of other travellers.
 I missed sharing my best travel moments with someone who appreciated them just as much.
 And then I just kept joining tours until the poor tour company had enough of my enthusiastic glowing reviews and offered me a job instead.

-Fun group shot on ice by Sindy low res
+Fun group shot on the ice

 Being a part of group tours, anywhere in Latin America, makes for unforgettable memories.